-To view the Cornerstone University crime statistics page, go to www.cornerstone.edu/departments/campus_safety/clery-report.
+To view the Cornerstone University crime statistics page, visit www.cornerstone.edu/departments/campus\safety/clery-report.

 Third-Party Servicers

 Cornerstone University has contracted with several third-party servicers for various aspects of the Title IV aid process.
 Below is a list of those servicers and their responsibilities: